DhanashreeKamath/ClubWebsite/README.md

 5. We will point the browser to the URL "http://localhost:1234/"

 6. We will need 2 terminal windows.
-1 window for the development/proxy with Nodejs and another window for the application server.
+1 window for the development/proxy with Nodejs and another window for the application server(clubServer.js).

 7. We will require the following npm modules:
   * http-proxy-middleware